Layer7-Community/Utilities/FindAssertions-GraphmanUtility/README.md

 - Layer7 API Gateway Graphman client installed at `../../graphman-client-main/`
 - Access to the gateway for exporting services and policies
 - JSON file containing service and/or policy data at `response/spFolderSVCFull.json` (can contain both `services` and `policies` arrays)
+- **`config.json`**: A centralized configuration file in the script directory.
+All scripts load their defaults from this file automatically.
+See the [Configuration File](#configuration-file-configjson) section for full details.

 - **Graphman Configuration**: The `graphman.configuration` file `options` section supports two values for `policyCodeFormat`:
   - `"Code"` — policy code is returned as a parsed JSON object under `policy.code`
   - `"json"` — policy code is returned as a JSON string under `policy.json`